 Stev: And she shares the same passion for music?

 Tony: Oh she loves music.

 Stev: It is interesting.
-Do you take her on the road because production life includes a lot of travel?
-And we open up is over here which is obviously a lot of stories to tell.
-But whatever happens on the road stays on the road.
-I heard a wise man once say.
+Do you take her on the road because production life includes a lot of travel and we open up a genre here which is obviously a lot of stories to tell but whatever happens on the road stays on the road I heard a wise man once say.

 Stev: Yeah actually I read that in your interview.
-You gave a bunch of interviews lately not only about your production life, but also product reviews from audio technica company you work with (Audio Technik) and Sorry Audio Technica is the microphone right.
-We’re going to put all the information below in the description test later on.
+You gave a bunch of interviews lately not only about your production life, but also product reviews from Audio-Technica company you work with (Audio Technik), Audio Technik, sorry Audio-Technica is the microphone right.
+We’re going to put all the information below in the description later on.
 So if you’re listening on iTunes, Stitcher or wherever you are listening from just make sure to move over to YouTube if you are too lazy to write everything down and you will find the links below.
 Let’s talk a little bit about travel life.
 Obviously, you don’t start with concerts straight over in the States or in Europe.
 Tell me about your first step like when you started to get into working with music.

 Tony: I just pretty much work for free in the very beginning just helping bands load their gear and pushing black boxes until someone saw fit in me that I could do the job for a paid wage.
 Took a few years, especially to learn.

 Stev: I think that’s always how it started.
 It doesn’t really matter what genre you work, and you always start as the guy who gets the coffee.